RASPBERRY ROSE MACARONS

-Add he remaining caster sugar to the egg whites and sieve in the second sachet of raspberry powder to remove any seeds and lumps.
+Add the 40g sachet of caster sugar to the egg whites and crumble in the second sachet of raspberry powder to remove any seeds and lumps.
 If the powder is sticking together crush with teh back of a teaspoon.

 Using an electric whisk, whisk the ingredients together on a high speed for 5 minutes.
 Once complete, turn your whisk to face upwards and check that the ‘peaks’ in the mixture are very stiff (they should remain upright unaided).
 You now have a pink meringue mixture.
 If you do not have an electric whisk you can do this by hand, but you will need to whisk vigorously for at least 10-15 mins until you have stiff peaks as described above.

-Empty the macaron mix into a bowl and sieve out any obvious lumps.
+Empty the ground almonds and icing sugar into a bowl and sieve out any obvious lumps.
 The almond will not go through a fine sieve but that is ok, you just want to get rid of any obvious large bits (over 3mm diameter).
-Once the macaron mix is lump free, empty the dry contents into the meringue.
+Once the dry mix is lump free, empty the dry contents into the meringue.

 Now comes the crucial part of mixing the batter.
 Do this by scooping the mixture up with your spatula and pressing it back down into the centre of the bowl.
 Repeat this action 30 times, rotating the bowl as you go.
-With the spatula raised, you should now see a treacle-like ribbon of batter that takes about 20 seconds to fall back into the mixture when it is spooned out and dropped back in again.
+With the spatula raised, you should now see a treacle-like ribbon of batter that takes about 20 seconds to reincorporate into back into the mixture when it is spooned out and dropped back in again.
 If it is thicker than this, fold again and re-check until the consistency is perfect.
-It should be smooth and shiny with no grainy bits.
+It should be smooth and shiny with no grainy bits when it settles

 When you have the right consistency, pour the mixture into the piping bag, keeping it in the glass.
 Pick up the bag with one hand on the nozzle end and the other hand sealing the open end in a twist.
 Pipe batter onto each of the cavities on the macaron baking mat.
 Pipe generous rounds (circular disks of mixture) 1mm outside of the inner circles of the macaron baking mat or 3.5 cm diameter rounds on parchment paper.